inko-lang/inko/docs/source/getting-started/hello-concurrency.md

 using the syntax `class async`, such as `class async Printer { ... }` in our program.

-We can create instances of these processes using the syntax `Printer {}`.
+We create instances of these processes using the syntax `Printer()`.
 For such a process to do anything, we must send it a message.
 In our program we do this using `print(...)`, where "print" is the message, defined using the `fn async` syntax.
 The details of how this works, what to keep in mind, etc, are covered separately.

 The `sleep(...)` line is needed such that the main process (defined using `class async Main`) doesn't stop before the `Printer` processes print the